 Table 1: Showing geothermal Energy Potential in the Caribbean

 Although geothermal resources are abundant on several of the islands, apart from Guadeloupe which has a 4.5 MWe binary plant, geothermal development is still in the early stages for several reasons.
-Dominica however, recently sign off on an initiative to construct a geothermal plant that will be be funded by the French, European Union and Dominican government at a cost of US $17 million.
-This project is expected to provide an alternative local energy source, in addition to exporting power to the neighboring French islands of Guadeloupe and Martinique.
+Dominica however, recently signed off on an initiative to construct a geothermal plant that will be funded by the French, European Union and Dominican government at a cost of US $17 million.
+This project is expected to provide an alternative local energy source, in addition to exporting power to the neighbouring French islands of Guadeloupe and Martinique.